Samsung's Lee Jae-yong to be released early on parole | DW | 09.08.2021

 But left-wing opponents, the Justice Party, hit out at the decision to pardon Lee.

-In a statement, it branded South Korea a "Samsung Republic" and that laws become meaningless in face of "the top 0.01% chaebol", a local term for family-owned corporations.
+In a statement, the party branded South Korea a "Samsung Republic" and that laws become meaningless in face of "the top 0.01% chaebol", a term for family-owned corporations.

-It could hand a blow to President Moon Jae-in who came to power in 2017 vowing to curb their power and end their cozy ties with the state.
+The move could also deal a blow to President Moon Jae-in who came to power in 2017 promising reforms and to end Samsung's cozy ties with the state.

 Members of Samsung's founding family said it was their "civic responsibility" to pay off a massive inheritance tax bill, after Samsung Chairman Lee Kun-Hee passed away last year.